Osaka Osaka, Japan Travel Guide

 Osaka is a shopper's paradise, offering everything ranging from traditional markets to luxury boutiques.
 Find souvenirs, fashion, or unique local crafts.

 Kuromon Ichiba Market ("Osaka's Kitchen") is a must-visit for fresh seafood, produce, and street food.
-Tenjinbashi-suji Shopping Street is Japan's longest covered shopping arcade.
+Tenjinbashi-suji Shopping Street is Japan'its longest covered shopping arcade.

 Shipping items from Japan can be expensive.
-Check customs regulations for your home country.
+Check what you can bring back home.
 Many major big stores offer tax-free shopping for tourists (show your passport for purchases over ¥5,000).